Why is my Potted Rosemary Drying Out?

 Sandy soil for rosemary

 Rosemary is a hardy plant that can grow in acidic, neutral and alkaline soils.
-However it is particularly important that the soil is well draining.
+However, the soil must be well-draining.

 Rosemary thrives on hillsides and by coastal locations in the South of France where it grows in sandy or stony soils which have low to medium nutrients and are well draining.